 Ambassador Bughaighis has been a member of the Wilson Center’s Global Women’s Leadership Initiative in Washington, DC since 2012.

 Previously, Ambassador Bughaighis began her working career as a process engineer at the Arabian Gulf Oil Company in Benghazi and continued to work in the field for over 14 years.
 She initially embarked on a journey to specialize in nuclear engineering, but due to the U.S. ban on Libyan students pursuing this field in the 1980s, Ambassador Bughaighis changed her specialization to chemical engineering and earned a Bachelor of Science from the Catholic University of America in Washington, DC.

-Furthermore, Ambassador Bughaighis completed graduate studies in management and international relations at George Washington University.
+Furthermore, Ambassador Bughaighis completed graduate studies in Engineering Management and International Relations at The George Washington University.

-Ambassador Bughaighis is fluent in Arabic and English and proficient in German.
+Ambassador Bughaighis is fluent in both Arabic and English, and is proficient in German.
 She is married and has two daughters and a son.